fmerizzi/inpainting_restoration/README.md

 - Minimize highly non-convex functional, it specifies that a good solution to the inpainting problem should be an image where each patch is very similiar to its nearest neighbour in the unoccluded area.
 Iterations are performed in a multi-scale framework which yields globally coherent results.

 we want to minimize the following highly non-convex functional:

 <img src="https://render.githubusercontent.com/render/math?math=\Large E(u,\phi ) = \sum_{p\in N_p} d^2(W_p, W_{p+ \phi (p)})">

 with H patch, and p pixel of H. and d is the distance to its nearest neighbour in the unoccluded region.
+The solution is obtained via iterated alternating minimization as well as multi scale framework, corresponding to:

+1) nearest neighbour search
+2) image reconstruction

 ## Deep image prior